I do hope that the below answers any questions you may have but if you have any questions just pop me an email via email@example.com

-By law we have to keep basic information about our sales and customers (including Contract, Identity, Financial and Transaction Data) for 7 years after a financial transaction has taken place for tax purposes.
+By law we have to keep basic information about our sales and customers (including Invoice, Sales, Identity, Financial and Transaction Data) for 7 years after a financial transaction has taken place for tax purposes.

 In some circumstances you can ask us to delete your data: see below for further information.